 Art Demo: Paint Layering

-Join me as I take you through a short video demonstration of my artistic process and paint layering techniques.
+Join the artist as she takes you through a short video demonstration of her artistic process and paint layering techniques.

-The City of Fairfax, Virginia provided me a grant to provide a live art demonstration for the Fairfax Art League.
+The City of Fairfax, Virginia provided Karen a grant to provide a live art demonstration for the Fairfax Art League.